Your Ultimate Tokyo, Osaka, Kyoto, Nara Itinerary

 You can also take a walk up to Mount Wakakusa which gives impressive views of the city.
 Bring a snack, and take in the moment.

 And maybe, if you're lucky, you'll meet Yoko.
-If you do please tell her I said hi and show her my website.
+If you do please tell her I said hi and show her the site.

-For more things to do, check out this Nara day trip guide.
+For more ideas, check out this Nara day trip guide.

 Spend the night At a traditional ryokan